 Most lenders loans are automatically setup for Full Payment (option 1) on your scheduled due date, unless you specifically request and are approved for payment option 2-4, below.
 All payments will be automatically withdrawn from your bank account via electronic funds transfers (EFT) on your scheduled due date, unless other arrangements have been requested and approved:

-All payment option change requests are determined by your lender so be sure to ask about any change requests.
-For many lenders, your payment must be received by no later than 5:00pm EST, two bank business days before your due date.
+All payment option change requests are determined by your lender so be sure to ask for any change requests.
+For many lenders, your payment must be received by no later than 5:00 pm EST, two bank business days before your due date.
 Ask your lender about their terms and conditions.
 Bank business days are Monday through Friday, excluding weekends and bank holidays.
-Terms and conditions vary by lender so be sure to ask about, and understand, all your terms and conditions, rates, payback terms, penalties, etc. about your loan.
+Terms and conditions vary by lender so be sure to ask about and understand all your terms and conditions, rates, payback terms, penalties, etc. about your loan.

-Generally, the fee for extending aloan is an amount equal to the interest accrued up to the current loan due date (usually the finance charge previously disclosed).
+Generally, the fee for extending a loan is an amount equal to the interest accrued up to the current loan due date (usually the finance charge previously disclosed).
 An extension will usually forward your remaining loan balance to your next payday, which will become your new due date, as long as your next payday is less than 31 days from your previous due date.
-Ask you lender about all your terms and conditions.
+Ask your lender about all your terms and conditions.

 All descriptions for Extensions or Early Payments are subject to change and vary by lender.
 Ask your lender to explain the options available to you when they call or you call them.
 You may not qualify for an extension of your payment.
 Your lender will explain all the options available to you and answer any questions you may have.